 BrandlandUSA publishes a wide variety of guest columns and book excerpts on branding from distinguished advertising executives and thought leaders.
 Recent columns have included insights by Dr. Robert Passikoff, Bob Seelert, Steven Addis, Tom Parrette and Ed Foster.

-Contact BrandlandUSA Editor/Publisher about a guest post by emailing him or calling him at 941-914-5503.
+Contact BrandlandUSA Editor/Publisher about a guest post by emailing him.
 He welcomes guest posts; they need to be original to the site, and about the practice of branding with a special emphasis on legacy brands.